oscardelalanza/Tic-Tac-Toe-js/README.md

 ![player2](./screenshots/player2.png)

 #### The game board
 After setting up the player names, you will be redirected to an empty board.
-Notice the buttons at the bottom of the board `Reset` and `start`
+Notice the buttons at the bottom of the board `Reset` and `start`.

 ![empty](./screenshots/start.png)